Classic Engine

 Ursa Engine

-Ursa Engine is currently available as a Public Preview feature for AWS BYOC clusters.
+Ursa Engine is currently available as a General Availability feature on AWS and Public Preview on Azure and GCP .

 - Fully Kafka API-compatible: The Ursa Engine is fully compatible with the Kafka API, making it easier to migrate existing Kafka-based applications to Pulsar.